The Classification of Real Singularities Using SINGULAR. Part I: Splitting Lemma and Simple Singularities: Prerequisites

 \begin{remark} In Algorithm~\ref{alg_Determinacy}, the for-loop computes the minimal $k \in \N$ such that the condition in Proposition~\ref{prop_determinacy} holds.
 This number is equal to the degree of the so-called highest corner of $\langle G \rangle = (\m^2 J)$ \citep[cf.\@][Corollary~A.9.7]{GP2008} and can thus also be computed by combinatorial means with the \Singular{} command \verb+highcorner()+ which is often much faster. \end{remark}

-It is worth to note that both the Milnor number and the determinacy of an arbitrary power series $f \in \R[[x_1,\ldots,x_n]]$ do not change if we regard $f$ as an element of $\C[[x_1,\ldots,x_n]]$.
+It is worth to note that the Milnor number of an arbitrary power series $f \in \R[[x_1,\ldots,x_n]]$ and the determinacy of a semi-quasihomogeneous power series $f \in \R[[x_1,\ldots,x_n]]$ do not change if we regard $f$ as an element of $\C[[x_1,\ldots,x_n]]$.
 The same holds for the output of the corresponding algorithms presented here.